 In nature, it is not the strongest species that survive, nor the most intelligent, but the ones that are the most adaptable to change.
-This is the law of natural selection at work, and you can see this law at work in the marketplace as well.
+This is the law of natural selection at work, and you can see this law at work in business as well.

 As an entrepreneur, you must be willing to embrace and adapt to change in order to survive and thrive.
 Changes in technology, changes in the desires and expectations of your customers, and changes in your competition all have the potential to wipe you out if you’re not careful.
 Instead of avoiding change, it’s best to get in front of it as it occurs and adapt accordingly.

-Now is a great time to build an expert business
+Now is a great time to build a business around your expertise

 2018 is a great year to be an entrepreneur.
-It’s also a great time to build a business by sharing your expertise with others.
+It’s also a great time to build a business by sharing your expertise with others (aka an expert business).

 In every industry, consumers are searching for information to help them solve a problem or achieve a specific result.
 This creates a tremendous opportunity for individuals to package their hard-won knowledge and expertise into products, programs, and services that can be sold at a profit.

 To put this into perspective, in 2017 the global market for online courses (e-learning) reached an enormous $255 billion (World Economic Forum).
-This does even include the amount of money spent on coaching, consulting, professional advice, or non-fiction books.
+This doesn’t even include the amount of money being spent on coaching, consulting, professional advice, or non-fiction books.

 But whether you’re an author, speaker, trainer, coach, consultant, online course creator, or service provider, there is a new reality that you need to be aware of as you build your expert business.